y2sunlight/apricot/README.md

 ## License

-The Apricot Framework is licensed under the MIT license.
+The Apricot framework is licensed under the MIT license.
 See [License File](LICENSE) for more information.